 Sickness Benefit is designed to supplement wages lost by an insured person who is incapable of work due to bodily or mental illness, except in the case of injury or disease sustained on the job.

 The claim for a sickness benefit is made on an Employment Injury/Sickness form which can be obtained from your Employer, the Doctor or the National Insurance Board.
 The medical certificate must be completed by a registered Medical Doctor.

-A claim for Sickness Benefit must be made within four Sickness Benefit days from the date the illness began.
-In order to qualify for this claim, you must be:
+A claim for Sickness Benefit must be made within four days from the date the illness began.
+In order to qualify for this benefit, you must:

 The rate of sickness benefit is 65% of your average weekly insurable earnings in the 13-week period two months prior or immediately before the illness began.

 The duration of this claim is payable initially for up to a maximum period of 26 weeks.
 A further 26 weeks may be payable if the insured person has been engaged in employment for at least 150 contribution weeks and in the last three complete contribution years has 75 paid or credited contribution weeks.

 An insured person may be disqualified from receiving a sickness benefit if he/she: